 HOW TO CARE FOR FICUS TRIANGULARIS:

-Light Requirements for Ficus triangularis: this plant needs very bright indirect light in order to keep its plentiful leaves.
+Light Requirements for Ficus triangularis: this plant needs very bright indirect light (aka filtered light) in order to keep its plentiful leaves.
 We'd recommend keeping this one within 2 feet of a window that gets bright, filtered light most of the day.
+Remember that in order for a plant to truly get bright light it needs to be in the path of the light- not around the corner from the window.

 The Best Soil for Ficus triangularis: Ficus grow best in a chunky, well-draining soil.
 Our Folia Favorite Potting Mix is a great choice!